November 14, 2019

 In this episode, Usman also shares with us in detail what is the selection and training process like for a potential MacDonald’s owner and operator.
-This is a grueling process by which McDonald’s is able to select the right people to represent the brand.
-McDonald’s train them in how to become a successful operator and immerses them in the McDonald’s brand.
+This is a gruelling process by which McDonald’s is able to select the right people to represent the brand.
+McDonald’s train them in how to become successful operator and immerses them in the McDonald’s brand.

 Who can benefit from listening in:

 McDonald’s is massive and most brands can’t train or immerse staff quite the same way, but there are lessons we can take from how McDonald’s does it and implement our own versions of it.

 One of the best ways to learn how a brand attracts, selects and trains are to hear from someone who went through it.
 In 2013, Usman became the youngest owner and operator in McDonald’s Canada.
 After becoming a successful businessman, Usman went through a long and gruelling induction into MacDonald’s that involved mopping floors and cleaning toilets, amongst other things.

 This process may sound odd, or unnecessary, particularly for an already successful businessperson, but this is McDonald’s brand secret sauce.
 It is how McDonald’s ensure its brand consistency.